RoboCup-SSL/grSim/INSTALL.md

 We use CMake <http://www.cmake.org/> to build and install GrSim.

+> It's neccessery to use ode double percision so if you'r using source code, please attention to use `./configure --enable-double-precision` for configuration.

 ## Linux/Unix Installation

 If you run a Debian system, or derivative, first ensure that these dependencies are there: